Foreign investors try to tap into Iran

 Higher imports are likely going to come from the machinery, vehicle, iron, steel, food and consumer goods sectors, BAML said.
 Dubai’s real estate and hospitality sector could also see an influx of Iranian cash and visitors.

-Specific companies that could benefit in the short-to-medium term, highlighted by BAML, are Dubai real-estate company Emaar Properties EMAR.DU, Turkish oil refiner Tupras (TUPRS.IS), Italian oil services company Saipem (SPMI.MI), and Saudi Arabian food and packaging distribution company Savola Group 2050.SE.
+Specific companies that could benefit in the short-to-medium term, highlighted by BAML, are Dubai real-estate company Emaar Properties, Turkish oil refiner Tupras, Italian oil services company Saipem, and Saudi Arabian food and packaging distribution company Savola Group.

-Among automakers, Turkey’s Tofas Turk Otomobil Fabrikasi (TOASO.IS) and Dogus Otomotiv (DOAS.IS) could get a boost, as well as French carmakers Renault (RENA.PA) and Peugeot (PEUP.PA).
+Among automakers, Turkey’s Tofas Turk Otomobil Fabrikasi and Dogus Otomotiv could get a boost, as well as French carmakers Renault and Peugeot .

-Iran’s urgent need to upgrade its fleet of planes could bring a potential bonanza for Brazil’s Embraer (EMBR3.SA), Europe’s Airbus (AIR.PA) and Boeing (BA.N) of the United States.
+Iran’s urgent need to upgrade its fleet of planes could bring a potential bonanza for Brazil’s Embraer, Europe’s Airbus and Boeing of the United States.

 Private equity firms will likely be another early mover, either taking direct ownership stakes in companies or providing financing to businesses looking to expand to take advantage of the young and well-educated populace.
 That will likely lead to more corporate bond offerings once the country is fully open to international investors, analysts say.